mitchell-dickau/smoke_canada/README.md

 is usually what you want — the conditional mean is conditioned on an event whose frequency is itself the signal.

-It is also **NaN exactly where the answer is "no smoke."** That is the 89.9 % NaN in the table against 60.2 % for the other ratios: the extra ~30 % is cells where `ΣD = 0`, leaving the conditional mean undefined.
-Average it over time or space and you silently drop every clean case, biasing the result high — its median of 0.32 is three times `mean_aod_055`'s partly for this reason. `smoke_aod_index` is **0** in those same cells, which is the truthful value.
+It is also **NaN exactly where the answer is "no smoke."** Cells where `ΣD = 0` leave the conditional mean undefined.
+Average it over time or space and you silently drop every clean case, biasing the result high. `smoke_aod_index` is **0** in those same cells, which is the truthful value.

-(The 60.2 % NaN floor shared by the other ratios is the CONUS mask plus zero-coverage cells: only 13,076 of the 31,460 cells in the bounding rectangle fall inside the U.S. boundary.)
+(The ~58 % NaN floor shared by the other ratios is the Canada land mask plus non-retrieval cells:
+17,140 of the 41,172 cells in the bounding grid rectangle fall inside Canada's land boundary.)

 **2. Aggregation is a ratio of sums, not a mean of means.** Screen at native 1 km → collapse to pixel-days → sum through the month → bin to 25 km → *then* form ratios.
 The same logic applies